-1. Prepare your floorboards for painting
+Step one: Prepare your floorboards for painting

 Floor draughty?
 Use our guide to fixing draughty floorboards to make sure your room feels toasty as well as looking smart.

-2. Apply the primer or first coat
+Step two: apply the primer or first coat

-Apply a primer (if needed – check the manufacturer's instructions), then allow to dry overnight.
+You are now ready to paint the floorboards.
+Start by applying a primer (if needed – check the manufacturer's instructions), then allow to dry overnight.

-3. Lightly sand the floor (again)
+Step three: lightly sand the floor (again)

 Lightly sand the first coat of paint with a 220-grit sandpaper, then wipe the floor over with a damp cloth.

-4. Apply the next coat of paint
+Step four: apply the next coat of paint

 Which colour to choose?
 Treat your pick of floor paint colour just as you would when choosing any other flooring, bearing these design considerations in mind: